-Members of one or more of these committees can be replaced upon request at any time, but only with approval from the DGS.
+Members of one or more of these committees can be replaced upon request to and with approval of the DGS or Department Chair at any time in the PhD program.

 The Qualifying Examination

 The Qualifying Exam consists of an oral defense of two written research propositions on different subjects, each prepared under the guidance of a different faculty advisor.
 The nature and scope of the two propositions are chosen and approved in consultation with the student's advisors and the DGS.
 Propositions typically are the result of the student's work in Independent Study courses (EARTH 499) and form the basis for future dissertation research.